Want to know more about Shakespeare comedies? Then read on…

 Twelfth Night is similar – the humiliation of a man the in-group doesn’t like.
 As in The Merchant of Venice, his suffering is simply shrugged off in the highly contrived comic ending.

-Like the ‘tragedies’ these plays defy categorisation.
+Like the ‘tragedies’ Shakespeare comedies defy categorisation.
 They all draw our attention to a range of human experience with all its sadness, joy, poignancy, tragedy, comedy, darkness and lightness.
 Below are all of the plays generally regarded as Shakespeare comedy plays.